Handy4ndy/ESP32-XRPL/src/Developer_Kit/GettingStarted/README.md

 Each tutorial has its own `README.md` file in the corresponding directory to explain the contents and guide you through the steps.

+---

+## Completed Circuit Diagram

-Following each build's up your Developer_Kit ready for the Advanced tutorials, for reference here's the completed circuit diagram.
+Once you have completed the Basic tutorials, your Developer Kit will be fully assembled and ready for the Advanced tutorials.
+Below is the completed circuit diagram for reference:

 ![Circuit Diagram](https://github.com/Handy4ndy/ESP32-XRPL/blob/main/src/Developer_Kit/GettingStarted/devKitRef/Developer_Kit.png)